jharner/rspark/AWS/README.md

 This will suspend your instance, rather than terminate it.
 You will be charged a small amount per hour that your instance remains suspended (typically fractions of a cent per day.)

-When you are ready to work again:
+Next time you are ready to work again:

 1. Return to the [AWS instance screen](https://console.aws.amazon.com/ec2)
 2. Ensure your rspark instance is selected